-(This Call for paper is provided for by Jeanne Huang)
+This call for papers is provided for by Jeanne Huang.

 We are keen to receive proposals that focus on private-international-law issues in cross-border IP disputes, such as:

 - Applicable Law,